Iraqi art: Abbasid art

 For centuries, Baghdad was the capital of the Abbasid caliphate; its library was unrivalled and a magnet for intellectuals around the known world.
-However, in 1258, Baghdad fell to the Mongol invaders, who pillaged the city, decimating mosques, libraries and palaces, thereby destroying most of the city's literary, religious and artistic assets.
-The Mongols also killed between 200,000 and one million people, leaving the population totally demoralised and the city barely habitable.
+However, in 1258, Baghdad fell to the Mongol invaders, who pillaged the city, decimating mosques, libraries, and palaces, thereby destroying most of the city's literary, religious, and artistic assets.
+The Mongols also killed between 200,000 and one million people, leaving the population totally demoralized and the city barely habitable.
 Iraqi art historians view this period as a time when the "chain of pictorial art" was broken.

-Between the years 1400-1411 Iraq was ruled by the Jalayirid dynasty.
+Between the years 1400–1411 Iraq was ruled by the Jalayirid dynasty.
 During this time, Iraqi art and culture flourished.
 Between 1411 and 1469, during the rule of the Qara Quyunlu dynasty artists from different parts of the eastern Islamic world were invited to Iraq.
 Under the patronage of Pir Budaq, son of the Qara Quyunlu ruler, Jahan Shah (r.
 1439–67), Iranian styles from Tabriz and Shiraz and even the styles of Timurid Central Asia were all brought together in Iraq.
 Baghdad's importance as a centre of the arts declined after Pir Budaq's death in 1466.
 The Qara Quyunlu period ended with the advent of the Aq Quyunlu.
 Though noted patrons of the arts, the Aq Quyunlu mostly focus on areas outside Iraq.

 Between 1508 and 1534, Iraq came under the rule of the Safavid dynasty, which shifted the focus of arts to Iran.
-Baghdad experienced a revival in the arts during this period, and was also a centre for literary works.
+Baghdad experienced a revival in the arts during this period, and was also a center for literary works.
 The poet Fuzûlî (ca. 1495–1556) wrote during the period.
 He wrote in the three dominant languages of his time: Arabic, Persian, and Turkish.
 Iraq was incorporated into the Ottoman Empire in 1534, during the reign of Suleyman the Magnificent.
-The Iraqi poet Fuzûlî wrote in Arabic, Persian and Turkish during this time, and continued writing poetry after Ottoman rule was established in 1534.
+The Iraqi poet Fuzûlî also wrote in Arabic, Persian, and Turkish during this time, and continued writing poetry after Ottoman rule was established in 1534.
 During the 16th century, Baghdad underwent another period of artistic revival; Iraqi painting from this time is called the “Baghdad school” of Ottoman miniature painting.

 Iraqi experienced a cultural shift between the years 1400 and 1600 CE, which is also reflected in its arts.
 In the 16th century, political rule in Iraq transitioned from the Turco-Mongol dynasties to the Ottoman Empire.
-In its past Iraq had been a centre of illuminated manuscripts but this art form experienced a general decline during this period.
+In its past Iraq had been a center of illuminated manuscripts but this art form experienced a general decline during this period.